Antonomasia3rd/stuff/diary/tech/rooting and stuff/Samsung Galaxy A34.md

 - know how to enable developer options (hin: just spam tap ~7 times on build number)
 - enable OEM unlock which is located on developer options
 - obviously know your lockscreen password, biometrics will not work
+- choose what rooting solution that you will use

+## Before proceeding
+i use magisk to root my device, if you prefer another rooting solution then this might be of no use here, sorry 🙏

+for magisk, you can also LOOK at this samsung-specific tutorial on official Magisk https://topjohnwu.github.io/Magisk/install.html#samsung-devices

-## 1. Unlock the "bootloader"
+## 1. unlock the "bootloader"
 - remember, RESET is required to unlock bootloader (yes samsung requires this to protect your privacy smh)
 - you can search the tutorial on Google, i think there are many videos explaining how, if you still don't understand then make an Issue and i'll (hopefully) make one

-## 2. Preparing
+## 2. download the "firmware"
-- i use magisk to root my device, if you prefer another rooting solution then this might be of no use here, sorry 🙏
-- you can also LOOK at this samsung-specific tutorial on official Magisk https://topjohnwu.github.io/Magisk/install.html#samsung-devices

 * firmware is well, the software that is on your phone, which is Android OS (+ other samsung stuff = OneUI)
 * i use Frija to download, but there are other softwares that can be used to download firmware, the principle should be same (entering model number, CSC, IMEI, etc.)
 ![image](https://github.com/Antonomasia3/stuff/assets/89201774/9c528ecd-1b99-43e7-8c00-7d691d4b9d90)